Vegan Travel Guides To World Destinations

 13. Inform Your Accommodation

-Also, if your accommodation cannot assist you with your vegan breakfast needs, don't be afraid to ask if you can store products such as your milk alternative in their fridge throughout your stay.
+Also, if your accommodation cannot assist you with your vegan breakfast needs, don't hesitate to ask if you can store products such as your milk alternative in their fridge throughout your stay.

 14. Plan Ahead Of Time For Your Airline Meals